Culex pipiens: Food sources

-C. pipiens feed on a variety of different food sources.
+Culex pipiens feed on a variety of different food sources.
 Sugar is one important source of food that provides C. pipiens with similar amounts of energy as blood does.
 Both males and females obtain sugar through feeding on plant sugar, floral nectar, and honeydew, which are found via olfactory and visual cues.
 Female C. pipiens differ from males in the way that they consume both blood and sugar as sources of food, whereas males only rely on these sugar sources for energy.
-C. pipiens obtain blood hosts such as birds, humans, cattle, etc. for feeding.
+They obtain blood hosts such as birds, humans, cattle, etc. for feeding.
 Searching for sources of blood requires a complex of behavioral responses that influence C. pipiens sensory mechanisms that help them to locate hosts.[1]
 Females contain 1,300 sensory organs, while males have 1,350.
-Garvin et al 2018 find C. pipiens to be more attracted to adult birds than nestlings, by differentiating between uropygial gland secretions of different ages (tested in Passer domesticus).
+Garvin et al. 2018 find C. pipiens to be more attracted to adult birds than nestlings, by differentiating between uropygial gland secretions of different ages (tested in Passer domesticus).